mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Introduction

 One of the properties that has made the Internet successful is its purposeful avoidance of any single controlling entity.
-While originally the primary purpose of this approach may have been a desire to prevent a single technical failure from having wide impact, it has also enabled the rapid adoption and broad spread of the Internet, because internetworking does not require obtaining permission from or ceding control to another entity -- thereby accommodating a spectrum of political and social requirements.
+While originally this approach may have been driven by a desire to prevent a single technical failure from having wide impact, it has also enabled the rapid adoption and broad spread of the Internet, because internetworking does not require obtaining permission from or ceding control to another entity -- thereby accommodating a spectrum of political and social requirements.

-This means that protocols that are considered part of the Internet share a common design goal: avoiding centralization, which we define as the ability of a single person, company, or government to observe, control, or extract rent from the protocol's operation.
+This means that protocols that are considered part of the Internet share a common design goal: avoiding centralization, which we define as the ability of a single person, company, or government -- or a small group of them -- to observe, control, or extract rent from the protocol's operation or use.

-At the same time, the utility of many Internet protocols is enabled or significantly enhanced by ceding some aspect of communication to another party -- often, in a manner has centralization risk.
+At the same time, the utility of many Internet protocols is enabled or significantly enhanced by ceding some aspect of communication to another party -- often, in a manner that has centralization risk.
 For example, there might be a need for a 'single source of truth' or a rendezvous facility to allow endpoints to find each other.
 How should such protocols be designed?

 Furthermore, many successful proprietary protocols and applications on the Internet are de facto centralized.
-Some Web sites and applications have become so well-known that they are commonly mistaken for the Internet itself.
+Some have become so well-known that they are commonly mistaken for the Internet itself.
 In other cases, Internet protocols seem to favour centralized deployments due to economic and social factors.
 Should standards efforts attempt to mitigate centralization in these cases, and if so, how?

 Finally, some autonomous networks have requirements to control the operation of Internet protocols internally, and some users or groups of users might cede control of some aspect of how they use the Internet to a central authority, either voluntarily or under legal compulsion.
 In both of these cases, should Internet protocols accommodate such requirements, and if so, how?

 This document discusses aspects of centralization with regard to Internet protocol design. {{why}} explains why it is necessary for Internet protocols to avoid centralization when possible. {{kinds}} surveys the different kinds of centralization that Internet protocols might be involved in, and make general recommendations about how they should be handled. {{how}} further explores specific techniques that can be used to do so.
 Finally, {{considerations} discusses cross-cutting interactions between centralization and protocol design.

 The primary audience for this document is those involved in designing and standardising Internet protocols.
 However, designers of proprietary protocols can benefit from considering aspects of centralisation, especially if they intend their protocol to be considered for standardisation.
-Likewise, policymakers can use this document to help distinguish between Internet protocols and proprietary ones, as they might attract different kinds of regulation.
+Likewise, policymakers can use this document to help identify centralised protocols and applications, as they might attract different kinds of regulation.

 ## Notational Conventions